Senegal opposition politician handed light sentence, still viable for presidency | Politics

 "It is a verdict of appeasement," said another lawyer also representing the tourism minister, Pierre-Olivier Sur.
 "The sentence is moderate to the extent that it does not remove his (Sonko's) civil and political liberties and the right to remain in the political debate."

-There was no immediate statement from Sonko's team.
-Sonko, 48, was charged with libel for accusing the tourism minister of embezzlement.
+In a statement, Sonko's party, Pastef, dismissed the court proceedings as a "show trial".
+Sonko, 48, had been charged with libel for accusing the tourism minister of embezzlement.
 He denied wrongdoing and previously said the charges against him were a tactic to eliminate him from the presidential race.
 The government denies this accusation.

 In addition to the suspended sentence, Sonko was ordered to pay 200 million CFA francs ($332,000), Diouf told Reuters.
 The libel trial, and another separate case in which Sonko is charged with sexual abuse, have spurred violent protests across the country.
 Sonko has also denied wrongdoing in the sexual abuse case.